Location: IRC office in Silver Spring, MD

 More opportunities in Silver Spring, MD

-Work one-on-one with a refugee family or individual to ease their transition to the National Capital Region and the United States.
+Work directly with a refugee family or individual to ease their transition to the Washington, DC Metro area and the United States.